Initiative

 'Maker Passport' that the PSS supports will have a way to communicate experience and skills levels automatically for ease of navigation through a global ecosystem.

-Use People and Skills community forum to get in touch with peers
+People and Skills community forum

 Open forum

-The People and Skills Specification (PSS) is developed on PubPub platform
+People and Skills Specification (PSS) on PubPub

 Open specification